U. S. 7th Armored Division Association

 Return to top of 7th Armored Division page

-7TH ARMORED DIVISION WORLD WAR II HISTORY:
+7TH ARMORED DIVISION WORLD WAR II & KOREA HISTORY:

 The 7th Armored Division fought from August 1944 until V-E Day, coming ashore on the Normandy beaches and reaching all the way to the Baltic Sea.